Fescue – Late Planting

 Q: When is the absolute latest time to plant fescue seed in the fall?
-We have a Girl Scout outing in our backyard October 27th, so we really wouldn’t be able to plant until after that’s done.
+We have a Girl Scout outing in our W. Cobb backyard in late October, so we really wouldn’t be able to plant until after that’s done.
 Any thoughts?